Reverse Education Center

 Understanding Reverse Mortgage

 What is a reverse mortgage loan?
 How do reverse mortgages work?
 Is a HECM the same as a reverse mortgage?
 How are they different?
 Here’s where you’ll learn the ABCs of reverse mortgage from the basics to how they compare with other financial products.
+And when you’re ready to get more personal, one of our qualified advisors will be ready to talk.

 No. A reverse mortgage is a “non-recourse” loan, which means that if you default on the loan, or if the loan cannot otherwise be repaid, the lender can only enforce the debt through the sale of the property and cannot look to your other assets (or your estate’s assets) to meet any outstanding balance.
 If the loan balance is higher than what the home is worth, your heirs will not be responsible for paying the difference when the home is sold to repay the balance.